francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us026/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US002 - I want to register a job" as there must be at least one job category to classify the collaborator being register.
+* There is a dependency on "US022 - As a GSM, I want to add a new entry in the Agenda" is needed to have an entry in the Agenda

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:

 * Selected data:
+    * Vehicle's List

 **Output Data:**

-* **Confirmation of Register Collaborator:**
+* **Confirmation of Assign:**
-  - A success notification confirming that the collaborator have been successfully registed.
+  - A success notification confirming that the vehicle have been successfully assigned to the Entry.
 * **Warnings or Errors (if applicable):**
-  - Error messages for any issues encountered during the register collaborator process, such non-existent data or duplications ,etc...
+  - Error messages for any issues encountered during the assign vehicle process, such non-existent data or duplications ,etc...
 * **Operational Feedback:**
   - Overall status of the operation (success or failure), with immediate feedback to the HRM.